seanslma/maki/Python/Blog/GroupbyApplyPerf.md

 To finish this task, for each product, we need to first find the last consecutive date in the actual data and then get the forecast data after that date so we can merge the actual and forecast data together.

 ## Dummy data for testing
 The performance of different implementations has been tested using some dummy data.
-I created dummy data using a function `gen_rand_df` that is described in my previous post [].
-I also used a function `explode_date_range` in my another post [] to explode date ranges.
+I created dummy data using a function `gen_rand_df` that is described in [my previous post](https://medium.com/@sean.lma/how-to-create-dummy-pandas-dataframes-for-testing-cf03c52878e3).
+I also used a function `explode_date_range` in [my another post](https://python.plainenglish.io/how-to-explode-date-ranges-in-a-pandas-dataframe-30x-faster-cb76519c7acf) to explode date ranges.

 Firstly, we create some product info with `product_id`, `start_date` and `end_date` for the actual sales records and expand the date ranges to daily records.
 ```python